 When Should a Diver Calculate His No-Decompression Limit?

-A diver must calculate his no-decompression limit before every dive and carry a method of monitoring his dive time and depth to ensure that he does not exceed it.
+A diver must calculate with a dive tables his no-decompression limit before every dive and carry a method of monitoring his dive time and depth to ensure that he does not exceed it, dive tables are important for this.

 Following a dive guide’s (or buddy’s) no-decompression limit is unsafe.
 Each diver must be responsible for calculating and observing his own no-decompression limit because an individual diver’s no-decompression limit will vary with small depth fluctuations and previous dive profiles.